siobhain/ccdshop/README.md

 |Option to `Register` as new user or `Login`|Extra Option to `Add product`|Option to view Profile incl order history|

 ##### Basket
-The Basket icon when click goes to Shopping Bag page
+The Basket icon when clicked goes to Shopping Bag page

 ##### Banner
 Currently the banner has a free delivery message, this may change depending on time of year.